-New Zealand, Australia, Japan, Korea and Thailand have agreed to establish and implement what is known as the Asia Region Funds Passport.
-Once implemented, the passport will allow a managed fund based in one jurisdiction to be offered more easily to investors in other participating countries.
+New Zealand, Australia, Japan, Korea and Thailand are members of an arrangement called the Asia Region Funds Passport.
+The passport allows a managed fund based in one country to be offered more easily to investors in other participating countries.
 The passport arrangements are set out in a Memorandum of Cooperation on the Establishment and Implementation of the Asia Region Funds Passport (MoC).
 Find more information on the Asia Region Funds Passport website.

-A foreign passport fund that wishes to make an offer into New Zealand will first need to apply to the FMA for entry to New Zealand.
-You will be able to find more information about the entry process on this webpage once the legislation is in place.
+A foreign passport fund that wishes to make an offer into New Zealand will need to first apply to the New Zealand Financial Markets Authority for entry to New Zealand.